devpriyadharsan5/Healthy-Ireland/README.md

 <li> What is the relationship between the prevalence of smoking among the surveyed individuals based on their age group and their status as the Chief Income Earner in their household? </li>

 ### Alcohol

-<li>What percentage of the population consumes alcohol, and how does this vary by age</li>
+<li> What percentage of the population consumes alcohol, and how does this vary by age?</li>

-<li>What percentage of the population consumes alcohol, and how does this vary by gender</li>
+<li> What percentage of the population consumes alcohol, and how does this vary by gender?</li>

-<li>What percentage of the population consumes alcohol, and how does this vary by socioeconomic status?</li>
+<li> What percentage of the population consumes alcohol, and how does this vary by socioeconomic status?</li>

 <li> What are the patterns of alcohol consumption across different local health offices (LHOs) within each county?
  </li>